 - 1. Sec.
 142-309.
 Washington Avenue development regulations and area requirements.
 The project shall comply with these regulations at the time of the building permit.
 Staff must note that as presently submitted, the project DOES NOT comply with these requirements for the construction of co-living units.
-The applicant has submitted a holdharmless letter, acknowledging the non-compliance and the need for amendments to the City Code, in order to construct the project as submitted.
+The applicant has submitted a hold-harmless letter, acknowledging the non-compliance and the need for amendments to the City Code, in order to construct the project as submitted.
 Staff must also note that the applicant was the primary author of these recent amendments, and the project that was submitted does not comply with the requirements which they themselves primarily authored. - 2.
 Sec.
 142-545: The covered area in front of the elevators at the roof counts in FAR unless is 50% open.
 The maximum FAR allowed in the property will be verified at the time of the building permit. - 3.
-Section 124-1109.
-The outdoor bar counter cannot be visible from any point along the right of way. - 4.
+Section 124-1109: The outdoor bar counter cannot be visible from any point along the right of way. - 4.
 Section 130-101(d): A waiver from the Board is required in order to provide 3 loading spaces off-site, provided that a detailed plan delineating on-street loading is approved by the Parking Department.
-The proposed loading on-site shall meet the size of the largest vehicle proposed for loading.
+The proposed loading on-site shall meet the size of the largest vehicle proposed for loading. - 5.
+Section 142-308: The parking space at the northwest corner of the site must be screened with active uses or a variance must be obtained.